-Behaviour management seems to be a big part of parenting.
-Parents struggle with their kids’ behaviour over their entire parenting "career".
+Behavior management seems to be a big part of parenting.
+Parents struggle with their kids’ behavior over their entire parenting “career”.

-Many times, I have been asked if I had a "magic formula" to solve behavioural problems and I always say that behaviour management is not fixing behavioural problems but preventing them from happening.
+Many times, I have been asked if I had a “magic formula” to solve behavioral problems and I always say that behavior management is not fixing behavioral problems but preventing them from happening.

 The difference between fixing a problem and preventing it is the difference between a proactive mindset and a reactive one.
 When I need to fix a problem, I become “The Fire Brigade” and start putting out fires and that is no fun, because I am then controlled by the circumstances or the people around me (the kids).